 David Pye discusses that we talk as though ‘good materials’ were being found instead of being made, it is only good because workmanship has made it so. ‘‘Good materials’ weren't found, rather it was made into a ‘desirable material’ by someone who was able to see its potential.
 The same can be said for materials of waste, and it is up to our sensitivity to pick our resources and turn them into ‘desirable materials.’
 Shell decay utilises two waste materials that are generated and discarded daily, eggshells and coffee grounds.
 Shell decay introduces the two materials that never met nor interact before and conduct a research to understand how nature works with these two organic material.
 Coffee grounds has primary nutrients properties needed for soil fertility while eggshells have secondary nutrients.
 When combining these two materials, mother nature would strive and promotes growth, while human could control the rate of growth by simply adjusting the amount of material in the mixture.
 Shell decay strives towards a future where human and nature could co-exist, circulating kitchen waste into nature's food.

-Eggshell, Coffee ground, Sodium alginate, Glycerin, Vinegar, Water
+Eggshell, Coffee ground, Sodium alginate, Glycerine, Vinegar, Water

 Johnson Tan, Jodi Choo, Studio Silo